Merovius/nbd/README.md

 # Installation

-Currently, this is pre-release, so the onlý way to install is from source.
+Currently, this is pre-release, so the only way to install is from source.
 To do that, use

 ```